 The museum installation comprises 2,983 squares of paper painted in a different shade of blue to represent each victim of the 9/11 attacks or the 1993 World Trade Center bombing.

-In Shanksville, Pa., the Flight 93 National Memorial includes the 93-foot-tall Tower of Voices, a musical instrument comprising 40 wind chimes, each representing a passenger or crew member on United Flight 93.
+In Shanksville, Pa., the Flight 93 National Memorial includes Tower of Voices, a 93-foot-tall musical instrument comprising 40 wind chimes, each representing a passenger or crew member on United Flight 93.
 The Tower was designed by Los Angeles architect Paul Murdoch.
 He worked with Hamilton composer and Professor of Music Sam Pellman who devised the pitch for each of the 40 chimes.
-Tragically, the much-beloved Pellman died in a biking accident in 2017, almost a year before the Tower of Voices was dedicated on Sept.
+Tragically, Pellman died in a biking accident in 2017, almost a year before the Tower of Voices was dedicated on Sept.
 9, 2018.

 Three Hamilton alumni died in the attacks on the World Trade Center on 9/11: Arthur Jones III ’86, Adam Lewis ’87, and Sylvia San Pio Resta ’95.
 A plaque in the College’s Chapel honors their memories.